eclipse-keyple/keyple-website/content/what-is-keyple/who-is-it-for.md

 - Enable partnerships with multimodal transport, building facilities including parking, tourism operators and events to offer seamless, single ticketing across the end customer’s journey.

 With Keyple Calypso extension:
-- Have easy access to a highly secure and interoperable standard, **Calypso®**.
+- Have easy access to a highly secure and interoperable standard, Calypso®.
-- Quickly build new apps and integrations that conform to the **Calypso®** standard and other ticketing schemas.
+- Quickly build new apps and integrations that conform to the Calypso® standard and other ticketing schemas.
-- Easily migrate from an existing, closed ticketing schemes to **Calypso®**, a high-end open ticketing, certified solution.
+- Easily migrate from an existing, closed ticketing schemes to Calypso®, a high-end open ticketing, certified solution.
-- Easily integrate with public transport providers that are using the **Calypso®** standard, today used in major cities around the world in over 25 countries.
+- Easily integrate with public transport providers that are using the Calypso® standard, today used in major cities around the world in over 25 countries.